 Since 2017, we’ve been working with ‘Rhythmix’ to help evaluate their 'Wishing Well' programme, which takes place on the

 Critical Care wards at Brighton’s Royal Alexandra Children’s Hospital.

 The nature of the practice; particularly working with babies, and children who are developmentally delayed, have complex needs or trauma;

 means that the programme's impacts are often very difficult to reliably observe and record.

-We've introduced different areas of appropriate research; such as 'Developmental Relationships' and 'Affective Neuroscience'; enabling
+The report also introduces different areas of appropriate research; such as 'Developmental Relationships' and 'Affective Neuroscience';

-Our findings also highlight the enormous range of holistic and relational qualities that musicians need to practice effectively and safely
+Our findings also highlighted the enormous range of holistic and relational qualities that musicians need to practice effectively and safely

 in such an emotionally fragile environment, and we've consequently supported Wishing Well through the development of a